ricpol/winpackit/docs.rst

 On the target side, you can produce builds based on any Python 3.5+.
 You don't have to match your own Python with the target Python: WinPackIt will run the *target* ``pip install``, not yours: so, Pip will take care of choosing the correct packages.
 Of course you still have to check that your program works as expected on the "build" environment.

+If you choose a 64 bit target Python, keep in mind that of course your application will not run on users' 32 bit Windows machines.

+Linux/Mac/Windows-32bit users.
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The WinPackIt script runs on Linux/Mac too, of course.
+Except, the build process needs to run the target Python a few times in order to install external packages and compile ``.pyc`` files - and *that* will be impossible on Linux.
+Of course, if you need no external packages nor compiling, it should work as a charm.

-The system architecture can be tricky: you may choose between 32 bit and 64 bit versions of the target Python.
+But even if you are on Windows, the system architecture can trick you: you may choose between 32 bit and 64 bit versions of the target Python.
 However, if you are running a 32 bit Windows and you choose a 64 bit target Python, then WinPackIt won't be able to run the target Python on your machine, to install dependencies and compile ``.pyc`` files.
-Even so, it may still work, if you need no external package and you can live without compiling pycs.
+Then again, it may still work, if you need no external package and you can live without compiling pycs.

-Symmetrically, if you choose a 64 bit target Python, keep in mind that of course your application will not run on users' 32 bit Windows machines.

-Linux/Mac users.
-^^^^^^^^^^^^^^^^

-The WinPackIt script runs on Linux too, of course.
-Except, the build process needs to run the target Python a few times in order to install external packages and compile ``.pyc`` files - and *that* will be impossible on Linux.
-Then again, if you need no external packages nor compiling, it should work as a charm.

-At some point, I plan to add code to support running the target Python on the *target* machine only.
-This should make some sort of cross-building possible, both across Windows/Linux and across 32/64 bit architectures.
+On the other hand, if you *do* need to install dependencies and/or compiling pycs, then you may set the ``DELAYED_INSTALL`` option (see below): that is, you leave instructions to run the target Python at "install time" only, on the target user machine.
+This way you can make full use of WinPackIt even on a Linux/Mac box (or, you can produce a 64 bit distribution even on a 32 bit Windows box).

-Even so, you might be able to produce a Windows distribution on your Linux box, but you will have no way to run and test it.
+However, keep in mind that while you can produce a WinPackIt distribution on your Linux box, still you will have no way to run and test it.

 A note on Tkinter.
 ^^^^^^^^^^^^^^^^^^